Quasician/CellularAutomata/doc/DESIGN_PLAN.md

     The runner class would do the configuration of the simulation with the setupSimulation method. start and update the simulation, and graphically visualize the simulation to the user.

-Simulation class that will contain the rules of the simulation and a constructor, startSim method, and updateGrid method.
+Simulation class that will contain the rules of the simulation and a constructor, startSim method, updateGrid method, and a show method.
     We will have to create an object inside the runner class for the actual simulation to start.

 We plan to also have an abstract Cell class that has the methods: